 No one ever dreams about giving birth to a child who needs to spend time in the NICU.
 Unfortunately, it can and does happen.
-This article is for moms and family members to help survive the roller coaster of emotions involved with a child staying in a NICU.
+This article is for moms and family members to help survive the roller coaster of emotions involved with having a child staying in a NICU.

 NICU or Neonatal Intensive Care Unit is a unit in a hospital that specialized in the care of ill or premature infants.
-These units have special equipment, specially trained staff and more resources then a typical nursery ward.
+These units have special equipment, specially trained staff, and more resources then a typical nursery ward.

 It is not that uncommon for newborns, even at full term, to spend a day in the NICU.
 A common reason would be close monitoring of jaundice or respiratory (breathing) issues.

 Most children who spend a great deal of time in the NICU are babies born too early.
 A full term pregnancy is considered a pregnancy lasting 37-40+ weeks.
 Many babies, for a variety of reasons, are born much sooner then this.
-Birth defects; such as intrauterine growth retardation, congenital malformations, sepsis (infection in the blood stream) and birth asphyxia are also some reasons infants are observed in NICU’s.
+Birth defects, such as intrauterine growth retardation, congenital malformations, sepsis (infection in the blood stream) and birth asphyxia are also some reasons infants are observed in NICU’s.

 Now that we know some of the reason’s babies can end up in the NICU, let’s discuss some of the ways parents can cope.

-As if child birth itself is not emotionally draining, having a child in the NICU is extra challenging, mentally and physically.
+As if childbirth itself is not emotionally draining, having a child in the NICU is extra challenging, mentally and physically.

-The atmosphere in the NICU can be scary.
-Strange noises, odd looking equipment and infants so tiny they don’t even seem real.
+The atmosphere in the NICU can be scary: strange noises, odd looking equipment and infants so tiny they don’t even seem real.
 Get to know the staff/parents around you.
 Ask what the different devices are and what they do.
 When you familiarize yourself with your surroundings, the NICU won’t seem so intimidating.

 Take advantage of the support groups offered at the hospital.
-Getting together with people who understand what you’re going through can help with the NICU experi9cne.
+Getting together with people who understand what you’re going through can help with the NICU experience.
 Other parents can also be a source of great information.
 Making new friends is also another added bonus.